APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 Note: On weekdays, the 3:00 PM - 4:00 PM hour falls under off-peak rates (the gap between super off-peak ending and peak starting).
 For a deeper explanation of the full rate structure, see our APS TOU rates guide.

-APS Recognized Holidays for 2026
+APS recognized holidays for 2026

 | Holiday | 2026 Date | Day of Week | Season |